-1. difference: noun /Countable/
+- 1. difference: noun /Countable/ - e.g. The main/major/outstanding differences between High School and College are the assignments, exams, and absences. - e.g. The main/major/outstanding difference between Kocaeli and İstanbul is how densely they are populated. - 2. different (from): adj. e.g. Çorum and Samsun are different in several ways.

-- e.g. The main/major/outstanding differences between High School and College are the assignments, exams, and absences. - e.g. The main/major/outstanding difference between Kocaeli and İstanbul is how densely they are populated.
+e.g. Istanbul is completely different from Berlin.

-- 2. different (from): adjective e.g. Çorum and Samsun are different in several ways. e.g. Istanbul is completely different from Berlin. - 3. unlike: (preposition) + Noun/Pronoun (...-den farklı olarak, ...-e benzemeksizin) - e.g. The dog, unlike the cat, is dependent on its master. - e.g. Unlike Turkey, Germany is a member of the EU. - Germany, unlike Turkey, is a member of the EU. - e.g. Unlike Mr Al, our math teacher is very strict. - 4.
-Though / Even though / Although: (-e rağmen) - e.g. Although Havana is a city which is popular with tourists, Rio is much more popular. - 5.
+- 3. Although/Though/ Even though: (-e rağmen) - e.g. Although Havana is a city which is popular with tourists, Rio is much more popular. - 4.
 A full sentence.
 On the contrary, a full sentence